Bikfaya: Bikfaya during the era of the Assafiyeen Emirs

 Towards the end of March 1986, following the rejection by the Maronite Lebanese Forces (LF) of a peace plan, brokered by the Syrians, aimed at ending the Civil War, Christian areas were subject to indiscriminate bombardment by the Syrian Army.
-Bikfaya, the home town of then President Amine Gemayel, was extensively damaged and most of its inhabitants left their homes.
+Bikfaya, the hometown of then President Amine Gemayel, was extensively damaged and most of its inhabitants left their homes.
 The shelling was condemned by the Shia leader Sheikh Fadlallah and Amal took no part in the fighting.